 nucleoside – A nucleoside is a compound formed from a nucleotide base and a five-carbon sugar.

 Examples: Cytidine, uridine, adenosine and guanosine are all nucleosides.

-nucleosynthesis – Nucleosynthesis is the formation of new atoms heavier from hydrogen in the interior of stars.
+nucleosynthesis – Nucleosynthesis is the formation of new atoms heavier from hydrogen in the interior of stars and from other processes.

 nucleotide – A nucleotide is an organic molecule made up of a nucleotide base, a five-carbon sugar (ribose or deoxyribose) and at least one phosphate group.
 Nucleotides make up the basic units of DNA and RNA molecules.